Football War: Buildup

 In June 1969, both countries met in a two-leg 1970 FIFA World Cup qualifier.
 The first game was held in Tegucigalpa, Honduras' capital, on 8 June 1969.
-The Salvadoran team was harassed by Honduran fans at their hotel the night before the match.
+Honduran fans harassed the Salvadoran team the night before the match by throwing rocks and firecrackers at their hotel windows.
 Honduras won 1–0, causing Salvadoran fans to reportedly set fire to the stadium.

 The second game was held in San Salvador, El Salvador's capital, on 15 June 1969.
 Salvadoran fans, seeking vengeance, rioted outside the Honduran team's hotel, leading to several deaths.
-At the match's start, a dirty rag was flown instead of the Honduran flag.
+At the start of the match, a dirty rag was flown instead of the Honduran flag.
 It was won 3–0 by El Salvador.
 Anti-Salvadoran riots occurred across Honduras following the loss.

 On 26 June 1969, the night before the play-off match in Mexico City, which El Salvador would win 3–2 after extra time, El Salvador dissolved all diplomatic ties with Honduras, stating that around 12,000 Salvadorans had been forced to flee Honduras in the days following the second match.
 It further claimed that "the Government of Honduras has not taken any effective measures to punish these crimes which constitute genocide, nor has it given assurances of indemnification or reparations for the damages caused to Salvadorans".

 Border skirmishes

-On 3 July, Salvadoran anti-aircraft fired on a civilian Douglas DC-3 in Honduran airspace, causing the Honduran Air Force (Fuerza Aérea Hondureña, FAH) to scramble two North American T-28 Trojans and forces stationed near the border town of El Poy to briefly clash.
+On 3 July, Salvadoran anti-aircraft guns fired on a civilian Douglas DC-3 in Honduran airspace, causing the Honduran Air Force (Fuerza Aérea Hondureña, FAH) to scramble two North American T-28 Trojans and forces stationed near the border town of El Poy to briefly clash.
 The same day, a Piper PA-28 Cherokee, used by the Salvadoran Air Force (Fuerza Aérea Salvadoreña, FAS) as a reconnaissance plane, was intercepted, but managed to escape capture.

 At the request of the Honduran foreign minister, the OAS held an emergency meeting the following day, where it was decided that the organization would "postpone any action of its own" and have the neighboring nations of Nicaragua, Costa Rica, and Guatemala mediate the situation.
 Honduras and El Salvador were also both urged to "avoid any action that might further endanger the situation".
 However, the OAS resolution did little to reduce tensions as skirmishes continued.

 On 5 July, El Salvador claimed that two Honduran platoons had crossed the border.

 On 12 July, Honduras claimed that four Salvadoran soldiers had been killed in an incursion, something which El Salvador dismissed as part of a "continuing campaign of distortion of the truth".

-On 13 July, six Honduran civilians were injured during another skirmish at El Poy, in which both sides exchanged mortar fire.
+On 13 July, six Honduran civilians were injured during another skirmish at El Poy, in which the two sides exchanged mortar fire.